legendcodermartino1245/ldac-optimization-guide/README.md

 - Windows (still paired) may respond with stale AVRCP 1.6 info
 - The Sony headphones renegotiate session state → **audio glitch**

+### 🚫 Disabling “Remote Control” in Windows Doesn’t Help

+You might think that disabling the **“Remote Control”** service in Windows (under `Bluetooth Services → Headphones`) would fix unlock-time stutters caused by **AVRCP 1.6**.

+> ❌ It doesn’t — and here’s why:

+Even with Remote Control disabled:
+- **Android still pushes MediaSession data via AVRCP 1.6**
+- **Headphones still detect session conflict**
+- **LDAC renegotiation still occurs**, triggering a brief audio drop

+🧠 This setting only prevents **Windows from sending AVRCP commands**,
+but it doesn’t stop the **broadcast loop initiated by Android.**

 ---